pjmlp/TownGL/Readme.md

 # Introduction

-  This is basic OpenGL based demo application targeting Windows systems.
+  This is basic OpenGL based demo application.

 # Overview

-This demo application was developed back in 1999 with OpenGL 1.1.
+This demo application was developed back in 1999 with OpenGL 1.1 and targed Windows systems.

 Currently I plan to eventually make it run on mobile devices by replacing the Windows specific parts by SDL and eventually making the graphics calls OpenGL ES 1.0 compliant.